kdhira/codex/codex-rs/docs/codex_mcp_interface.md

 npx @modelcontextprotocol/inspector codex mcp-server
 ```

-Use the separate `codex mcp` subcommand to manage configured MCP server launchers in `config.toml`.
+Use the separate `codex mcp` subcommand to manage configured MCP server
+launchers in `config.toml`.
+The CLI now reports whether a server was defined by
+the user, a managed overlay, or a managed preferences payload; centrally
+managed entries stay read-only.
+See `docs/config.md` for the new feature flags
+and transport policy controls that administrators can apply.

 ## Conversations